TemirkhanN/generic/README.md

      * Still, it is fully valid - attempt to get it will end up with exception.
      * Result should always be checked for `isSuccessful` state.
      *
-     * Result is either successful and contains getData() => WishPromise xor failure and contains getError() => string *
-     * @return ResultInterface<WishPromise, string>
+     * @return ResultInterface<WishPromise>
      */
     public function pleaseAddNativeGenerics(): ResultInterface
     {
         return Result::error(
-            'We have much more important things to do.
-Named parameters, breaking Liskov and stuff.'
+            Error::create('We have much more important things to do.
+Named parameters, breaking Liskov and stuff.')
         );
     }
 }